 The Trust, a registered charity, was created in 2013 with the support of DOC.
-We have nine trustees, two ex-officio trustees from DOC and a part-time executive officer.
+We have eight trustees, two ex-officio trustees from DOC and a part-time executive officer.
 We have a monthly trustee’s meeting.

 Helen Clark – patron

 Helen is the former NZ prime minister.
 From 2009 to 2017 she was head of the United Nations Development Programme.
 (Photo Radio NZ)

 Noel Saxon – chair